What is Technique?

 Types of techniques

-The definition of technique assures us that these exist in all areas, but at present, we have three types that are the most used either for taste, leisure or necessity, we refer to the techniques of engraving, printing, and relaxation.
+The definition of technique assures us that these exist in all areas, but at present.
+We have three types that are the most used either for taste, leisure or necessity, we refer to the techniques of engraving, printing, and relaxation.

 Below, we will detail each one of them.

-Engraving techniques are very popular especially if you want to capture illustrations; to engrave an image we can choose different methods, one of them is the engraving in relief where the artist carves an image on a block of wood or fiber.
+Are very popular especially if you want to capture illustrations; to engrave an image we can choose different methods, one of them is the engraving in relief where the artist carves an image on a block of wood or fiber.

 Relaxation methods use autosuggestion as a therapeutic form of meditation and are very useful when the person suffers from behavioral disorders or neurosis such as anguish.